|DNA = contingent

 - Chromosome translocation: the famous Philadelphia translocation is a reciprocal translocation between chromosome 9 and 22.
 The result is that a fusion gene is created by juxtapositioning the Abl1 gene on chromosome 9 to a part of the BCR gene on chromosome 22.
 The result of the translocation is the oncogenic BCR-ABL gene fusion, which is the cause of leukemia.
 The point here is that the total genomic information is the same, yet a new gene originated from the translocation.
 Is this an increase of information or not?
 [15 Aug 13]

 - Complexity: currently, there are more than 30 different mathematical descriptions of complexity .
 What is the most appropriate one for biology?
 If all these open questions are answered we might end up again with a rather different concept of information in biology .
+Example: what if two genetic variants in combination cause a specific phenotypic effect which is absent when only one of them is present?
+Ignore?

 - Viruses: A provirus is a virus genome that is integrated into the DNA of a host cell.
 Example: Retroviruses and Bornaviruses can integrate in the human genome.
 This increases the information content of the genome.
 In this way a Bornavirus has created two protein-coding genes in the human genome.
 Bornaviruses can also integrate into the genome of brain cells (somatic non-heritable integration) .
 Proviruses may account for approximately 8% of the human genome in the form of inherited endogenous retroviruses.